Licensing Basics

 Licensing Agreements

-Licensing agreements offer copyright or intellectual property (patents, trademarks) owners a contractual framework.
-This framework functions as an agreement among two or more parties.
-It enables the parties involved to participate, within some range of time (all contracts must have start and end dates), in an owner's intellectual property under certain conditions.
+Licensing agreements put this framework into action.
+They offer copyright or intellectual property (patents, trademarks) owners a contractual framework that functions as an agreement among two or more parties.
+They enable the parties involved to participate, within some range of time in an owner's intellectual property under certain conditions.
 Librarians enter into licensing agreements of all sorts.
 Licenses cover bibliographic databases, ILS/ERM software, and of course, e-content.

 Entering a licensing agreement for e-content means that libraries do not own that content but only have access for a limited period of time, as defined in the contract.
 This is unlike print works, which fall under the first-sale doctrine.
-The existence of a licensing agreement between a library and an intellectual property owner thus entails lack of ownership of the item (think of item as defined by the Functional Requirements for Bibliographic Records FRBR model).
+The existence of a licensing agreement between a library and an intellectual property owner entails lack of ownership of the item (here I define item within the Functional Requirements for Bibliographic Records (FRBR) model).

 Licenses